Time in Germany: IANA time zone database

 The IANA time zone database contains two zones for Germany, "Europe/Berlin" and "Europe/Busingen", although in 1945, the Trizone did not follow Berlin's switch to midsummer time.

-Germany had been politically divided into East Germany and West Germany at and after the start of the unix epoch, which is the date from which the tz database wants to record correct information.
+Germany had been politically divided into East Germany and West Germany at and after the start of the Unix epoch, which is the date from which the tz database wants to record correct information.
 The database aims to include at least one zone for every ISO 3166-1 alpha-2 country code.
 This list was first issued in 1997, after the reunification of Germany in 1990.
 Hence only the unified Germany is listed.

 The zone Europe/Busingen was created in the 2013a release of the tz database, because since the Unix time epoch in 1970, Büsingen has shared clocks with Zurich.
-Büsingen did not observe DST in 1980 like the rest of what was then West Germany, but did so from 1981 after Switzerland adopted DST.
+Büsingen did not observe DST in 1980 like the rest of West Germany, but did so from 1981 after Switzerland adopted DST.
+Büsingen is a German exclave located in Switzerland.
+That's why Swiss regulations apply in some cases.

-History
+Daylight saving time

 Daylight saving time was first introduced during World War I by the German Empire in the years 1916 to 1918.
 After the end of the war and the proclamation of the Weimar Republic in November 1918, daylight saving time ceased to be observed.
 It was used again 1940–1949 (from 1945 differently in the West and East) and introduced again from 1980.
 West and East Germany had the same time and DST from 1950 until unification.
 In 1996, daylight saving time was harmonised throughout the European Union by Directive 2000/84/EC, which moved the end of DST to the last Sunday in October.

 In 1980 the exclave Büsingen did not use DST in order to keep to the same time as Switzerland.